How Tulsa Became A Model For Preventing Floods

 Tulsa is surprisingly vulnerable to flooding, from the Arkansas River and a spiderweb of 36 creeks.
 In the 1970s and 1980s the city was hit by a string of damaging floods.
 Activists and the public stormed city hall, but builders and property developers fought plans to address the flooding.
 Local media dubbed the dispute "The Great Drainage War."

-Then, in 1984, another flood disaster dumped more than a foot of rain leaving 14 people dead and hundreds injured.
+Then, in 1984, another flood disaster dumped more than a foot of rain, leaving 14 people dead and hundreds injured.
 It galvanized the city.
 That, and a change of administration, allowed one of the nation's most aggressive flood control plans to move ahead.

 Tulsa's program is one of the few that accounts for urban growth.
-The city has built a network of drainage systems, and it's created green spaces that double as flood basins when needed.
-Bill Robison pulls his car over and points one out.
+The city has built a network of drainage systems, creating green spaces that double as flood basins when needed.
+Robison pulls his car over and points one out.

 "You can see there's a Frisbee golf course here, walking trails and just a nice open area," he says.